wp-plugins/entrywizard/readme.txt

 * Each webform separately may be set as "open for upload" or "closed".
 If it is open, the shortcode is replaced by the upload form.
 If it is closed, the shortcode is replaced by a message saying that the upload is closed.
 A closed webform may also be opened temporarily to specified members only, and an open webform may be set to close automatically at a specified time.

 * When items have been uploaded, the administrator may either view the items online, or download them.
+The downloaded image files may be renamed in various ways.
 A spreadsheet (in comma-separated .csv format) showing the uploaded data together with some optional information about the users, may also be downloaded.

 * The uploaded images may be attached to pre-existing pages for display in a gallery.